SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Rivian Automotive, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of May 6, 2022 - (NASDAQ: RIVN)

 CONTACT US HERE:

-CLASS PERIOD: This lawsuit is on behalf of investors that purchased or otherwise acquired Rivian common stock pursuant and/or traceable to Rivian's initial public offering on November 10, 2021.
+CLASS PERIOD: This lawsuit is on behalf of investors that purchased or otherwise acquired Rivian common stock pursuant and/or traceable to Rivian's initial public offering on November 10, 2021 and/or between November 10, 2021, and March 10, 2022.

 ALLEGATIONS: Documents issued in connection with the initial public offering contained representations that were materially inaccurate, misleading, and/or incomplete because they failed to disclose, among other things, that the R1T electric pickup truck and R1S electric SUV were underpriced to such a degree that Rivian would have to raise prices shortly after the IPO and that these price increases would tarnish Rivian's reputation as a trustworthy and transparent company and would put a significant number of the existing backlog of 55,400 preorders, along with future preorders, in jeopardy of cancellation.